tensorturtle/bleak-fsm/README.md

 This library is an opinionated abstraction over Bleak that uses the concept of [Finite State Machines](https://en.wikipedia.org/wiki/Finite-state_machine) to facilitate its use across a full user application lifecycle.
 Use this library to correctly interface with Bluetooth devices instead of trying to keep it in your head and doing ad-hoc fixes to invalid states.

+`bleak-fsm` explicitly defines and enforces the following application lifecycle graph:

 Developed by [tensorturtle](https://github.com/tensorturtle), creator of [react-pycycling-demo](https://github.com/tensorturtle/react-pycycling-demo) and major contributor to [pycycling](https://github.com/zacharyedwardbull/pycycling)

 ## Dependencies